shakacode/react-webpack-rails-tutorial/README.md

 1. Run all linters and tests: `rake`
 1. See all npm commands: `npm run`
 1. Start all development processes: `foreman start -f Procfile.dev`
-1. Start all Rails only development processes: `foreman start -f Procfile.rails`
+1. Start all Rails only development processes: `foreman start -f Procfile.hot`
 1. Start development without Rails, using the Webpack Dev Server only: `npm start` (or `foreman start -f Procfile.express`)